18F/site-scanning/docs/INSTALL.md

 #### Run tests

+You will need to have [docker installed](https://docs.docker.com/install/) for this to work.

 `./test.sh`

 This can take a while, since the domain-scan repo is really giant, but it fires up